ryanuber/strategy-gem/README.md

 intended to help with building CLI interfaces which perform complex, stepped workflows and visualize them before executing on them.

+Following is a basic example of how `strategy` can help you build CLI's.

 ```ruby
 require 'strategy'